noakol/tree-evolution/README.md

 2. in the project folder run - 'npm i -g serve'
 3. in the project folder run - 'serve -s build'
 4. the app will be served on http://localhost:500

+### Run the application in a developer mode

+1. npm i
+2. npm start